Automotive H-1B Sponsorship Jobs in North Carolina

 Get Access To All Jobs

-Job Roles in Automotive in North Carolina
+H-1B Automotive Job Roles in North Carolina

-Customer Service & Support217 jobs
+Customer Service & Support88 jobs

-Sales134 jobs
+Sales73 jobs

-Manufacturing Operations87 jobs
+Manufacturing Operations66 jobs

-Maintenance & Repair51 jobs
+Maintenance & Repair29 jobs

-See all 385+ Automotive North Carolina jobs
+See all 201+ Automotive H-1B Jobs in North Carolina

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Automotive North Carolina roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which automotive companies sponsor H-1B visas in North Carolina?

-Continental, Schaeffler, Sensata Technologies, and Freudenberg are among the tier-1 and tier-2 automotive suppliers with facilities in North Carolina that have filed H-1B Labor Condition Applications.
+Continental, Schaeffler, Sensata Technologies, and Freudenberg are among the tier-1 and tier-2 automotive suppliers with facilities in North Carolina that have filed H-1B visa Labor Condition Applications.
 Larger manufacturers with engineering or R&D centers in the state, including some EV-related startups in the Charlotte region, have also appeared in DOL disclosure data as H-1B petitioners.
 Sponsorship patterns vary by role and hiring cycle.

 Which cities in North Carolina have the most automotive H-1B sponsorship jobs?